vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/2_REALISTIC_IDEALISM.md

 difficulty in bridging the gulf that divides the self from the not-self.
 If the subject and the object are completely cut off from each other, have exclusive and independent existence, and are of opposite nature, like light and darkness, (Tamahprakāśavad viruddhadharminoh, S. Bh.) how can there be any connection between the two, which is so very necessary for the production of the phenomenon of knowledge.
 The meeting of the self and the not-self, in this case, seems to be as difficult as that of the two logs which are carried by two different currents which separately lose themselves in the sands.

-Na hi prthak prthak pariksīņeṣu srotahsu taduhyamānāh trnolapādayah samanvayam kamcid yānti,
+Na hi prthak prthak pariksīṇeṣu srotahsu taduhyamānāh trnolapādayah samanvayam kamcid yānti,

 I. P. V., I, 283.
 The realistic idealism therefore, puts forth its theory of the All-inclusive Universal Consciousness or Self.

 ANUTTARA.
-This All-inclusive Universal Consciousness, this logical necessity to satisfactorily account for the phenomena of knowledge, is called Anuttara? (the Highest Reality) or Parā or Pūrņā Samvid (Supreme or perfect consciousness) in this system.
+This All-inclusive Universal Consciousness, this logical necessity to satisfactorily account for the phenomena of knowledge, is called Anuttara? (the Highest Reality) or Parā or Pūrṇā Samvid (Supreme or perfect consciousness) in this system.
 As the word Anuttara implies, it is a reality beyond which there is nothing: it is, therefore, free from all limitations.
 It is undefinable in terms of ordinary every day life

 Na vidyate uttaram prasna prativacorūpam yatra